black-roland/ttrss-linkding/README.md

 ## Credits

-Based on [oneclickpocket](https://github.com/fxneumann/oneclickpocket) plugin by fxneumann.
+This plugin was originally inspired by the [oneclickpocket](https://github.com/fxneumann/oneclickpocket) plugin by fxneumann.
+The original code did not specify a license and has been extensively rewritten and refactored.
+If you are the original author and have any concerns, please contact me.